W.S. & E.C. Jones Breast Care Center

 One of the first joys of parenting will be holding your baby.
 Infants are placed skin-to-skin immediately after delivery as recommended by the Kansas High 5 initiative.
 Cesarean section deliveries take place in Newman Regional Health’s delivery/operating room which is located near the other delivery rooms in the Women’s Life Center.

 Our visitation schedules encourage family togetherness.
 You should work with the nursing staff to assure that the family members who mean the most to you are able to accompany you during your stay.
 For an hour each day we observe a “quiet time” on the unit.
 We encourage moms and dads to rest during this time.
 Open visiting hours are at the mother’s discretion.
 For the protection of your newborn, all visitors must be free from communicable diseases or symptoms of any disease including COVID-19.

-Newman Regional Health is a High 5 Facility, a program encouraging the adoption of five evidence-based maternity care practices that support breastfeeding success.
+Newman Regional Health is a High 5 for Mom & Baby Premier facility, a program encouraging the adoption of five evidence-based maternity care practices that support breastfeeding success.
 We are a Breastfeeding Welcome location from the Kansas Breastfeeding Coalition, Blue Distinction Center for Maternity Care, and a National Certified Gold Safe Sleep Champion.